saeyanyun/saeyanyun.github.io/_pages/pubs.md

 9. **Yun, S.**, Shin, T. (2019, April). _The effect of school violence prevention programs on SEL competencies in South Korea: A meta-analysis._ Poster, AERA, Toronto, Canada.

 **Invited Talk**
 Becker, B. J. (2023, July). *Replications in meta-analysis: Can we find them?
-Do we need them?* SRSM, Paris, France. (assisted by **Yun, S.** for K-modes clustering analyses)
+Do we need them?*, SRSM, Paris, France. (assisted by **Yun, S.** for K-modes clustering analyses)